Fragmentation#

 Fragmentation Classes#

 The result of a FOS analysis is a map with the same spatial extent as the input, where each foreground pixel receives a value in the range [0, 100] reflecting the FAD or FAC metric in its local neighbourhood.
-These continuous values are then aggregated into 5 classes and colour-coded in the output map:
+These continuous values are then grouped into 5 classes and colour-coded in the output map:

 FOS range